researchart/rose3-fse19/README.md

 ## METHOD

-We propose 90 minute conference sessions for FSE’18, RE’19, ESEC/FSE’19, ICSE’19, ESEC/FSE’19, RE'19  (and possibly as an ongoing even into the future) of the following form.
+We propose 90 minute conference sessions of the following form.

 - Part1a: “Lightning talks” to report replicated or reproduced results (or negative results where replication and/or reproduction failed).
 - Part1b: Invited talks on open science methods, successes (and failures)